FOSSEE/st-scripts/getting-started-with-functions/script.rst

 {{{ switch to next slide, solution 2 }}}

-The problem can be solved as,
+The problem can be solved as shown,
 ::

     def avg(a,b):